eleda77/eleda77.github.io/docs/vocab_list.md

 ### I {#header-title-9}
 **imprecation** - a spoken curse or offensive word(s)

+**indissolubly** - in a way that is impossible to take apart or bring to an end, or that exists for a very long time

 **inhume** - to bury (opp of exhume)

 **invar** - an alloy of iron and nickel with a negligible coefficient of expansion, used in the making of clocks and scientific instruments